|

 "Darling Nikki"

-by The Artist (aka Prince), (© 1984 Controversy Music, ASCAP)
+by Prince, (© 1984 Controversy Music, ASCAP)

 "Miss Otis Regrets"